Tips and Tricks for Assembling Raise the Black Plastic Miniatures

 Ranged Weapons

-• Muskets– These span all Units in the starter box.
-1-2 musket Units are common in nearly every force.
+• Muskets– 1-2 musket Units are common in nearly every force.
+Normally, for new players, I recommend the 2-player starter AND 1 Militia box and or 1 Soldier box.
 If this is your only purchase, I recommend AT LEAST 8 musket models.
-If you buy the Militia and/or Soldiers that will give you plenty of musket-wielding models for other units so you may only want to use 4 muskets from the Sailors.
+If you buy the Militia and/or Soldiers that will give you plenty of musket-wielding models for other units, so you may only want to use 4 muskets from the Sailors so you have an even 16 (12 from militia + 4 sailors = 2 Units of 8 muskets).

 Melee Weapons

-• Melee Only – There are lots of units that allow you to take s -1 to the cost of the unit to lose your pistols or muskets for a Melee-only option.
-This is a go-to suggestion if you have ships with lots of cannons to get cheaper crews.
-So having a unit of 4 with just melee weapons is a solid choice and frees up pistols for your other models.
+• Melee Only – Multiple units allow you to take a -1 to the cost of the unit to lose your pistols or muskets for a Melee-only option.
+This is a go-to suggestion for ship cannon crews to get cheaper units with more bodies.
+Having a unit of 4 with just melee weapons is a solid choice and frees up pistols for your other models.

 How Many of Each Type Should I Make?